 - Formatting Your Resume

-While following the proper general format and styling is typically beneficial, the overall outcome and job prospects that you may encounter are not necessarily going to be benefited by following the information here.
-The suggestions provided are correct, but it is truly the content that is provided by the writer that determines the outcome for an applicant.
+While following the proper general format and styling is typically beneficial, the overall outcome and job prospects that you may encounter are not necessarily going to benefit from them.
+The suggestions provided are here correct, but it is truly the content provided by the author that determines the outcome for the applicant.

 - General Outline for the Format of a Resume